 Seneca Lake State Park overlooks blue water, creating a relaxing experience for swimmers and picnickers.
 Children will be especially delighted with our Sprayground and Playground facilities.
 The Sprayground is the first of its kind built in the New York State Parks system with over 100 water jets that spontaneously spray water.
-Neighboring the Sprayground is the playground with equipment for children ages 4-12.
+Neighboring the Sprayground is one of three playgrounds with equipment for children ages 2-12.
 This park also offers 2 excellent marinas, with a total of 132 electric slips and 84 non-electric slips.
 Transient slips available at both marinas.
 There is no camping permitted in Seneca Lake State Park.

 Current Water Quality - Beach Results